Professor Frink: Role in The Simpsons

 John Frink is generally depicted as Springfield's stereotypical nerdy, mad, and socially inept scientist, inventor, and mathematician.
-He wears thick glasses, a white lab coat (which was green in earlier seasons), a blue bow-tie atop a white buttoned-up shirt, and pink pants, and has buckteeth and center-parted hair.
+He wears thick glasses, a white lab coat (which was green in earlier seasons), a blue bow-tie atop a white buttoned-up shirt, pink pants, and has buckteeth and center-parted hair.
 Frink is a college professor at Springfield Heights Institute of Technology and runs his own astronomical observatory.
 He has an IQ of 197 – it was 199 before he sustained a concussion during the collapse of Springfield's brief intellectual junta – and is a member of the Springfield chapter of Mensa.
+The episode Bart 'N' Frink indicates that Frink could be neurodiverse.
 Frink is generally very polite and friendly.
 He has a trademark mannerism of using Jerry Lewis-style gibberish when excited, such as "HOYVIN-GLAVIN!" and "FLAVIN" and impulsively shouting other words that have no relevance to the situation at hand.
 He also occasionally refers to the importance of remembering to "carry the one" in various mathematical calculations.
 When he rambles he often speaks incoherently in run-on sentences without pauses.
 Frink also has a tendency to over-complicate simple matters and use or invent scientific terminology while expressing various concepts, e.g. "Father and I got along like positrons and antineutrinos!" or "microcalifragilistics".

 Frink often tries to use his mad and bizarre inventions to aid the town in its crises, but they usually do not work or only make things worse.
 Most of his inventions never function properly or are of no real use.
 He is the inventor of, among other things, a frog exaggerator (which grossly misrepresents the size of amphibians), automatic tapping shoes for tap dancing, the sarcasm detector, hamburger earmuffs, the 8-month-after pill, and a drilling machine that can cut through anything.
 Some of Frink's unsuccessful inventions include his small remote-controlled plane that carries babies as passengers (it crashed), the "Gamble-Tron 2000", a machine designed to predict pro football scores (after it predicts one team will win by 200 points, Frink physically attacks it on live television), and a burglar-proof house that sprouts legs and runs away from potential danger (the legs of which collapsed causing the house to crash to the ground and catch fire).
 As a scientist, Frink has discovered and cured "Frink's Disease" and discovered the element "Frinkonium".
 He has also mastered astrology to the point where he can use it to accurately predict the future, and has been shown to be capable of time travel.